dome9/cloud-bots-azure/README.md

 # Setup your CloudGuard account

-On CloudGuard you must add remediation tags to rules in a compliance ruleset.
+On CloudGuard you must add remediation definitions to rules in a compliance ruleset.
+Refer to the latest CloudGuard documentation on how to do this (https://sc1.checkpoint.com/documents/CloudGuard_Dome9/Documentation/PostureManagement/Remediation.html?tocpath=Posture%20Management%7C_____5#).

-## Configure the rules
+## Configure the remediations

 Follow these steps in your CloudGuard account to tag the compliance rules & rulesets to use bots as a remediation step.

-1. In the CloudGuard web app, navigate to the Rulesets page in the Compliance & Governance menu.
+1. In the CloudGuard web app, navigate to the Remediation page in the Posture Management menu.

-2. Select or create a ruleset that will be used for the cloudbots.

-3. Select the rules for which you want to add a remediation step.

-4. In the Compliance Section add a row with the following string:
-    `AUTO: <bot-name> <params>` where *bot-name* is the name of the bot, and *params* is a list of arguments for the bot (if any).

-    For example, `AUTO: ec2_virtual_machine_stop` will run the bot to stop an EC2 instance.
+2. Click Create New Remediation, in the upper right.

+3. Select the rules for which the remediation applies, from the given options.
+The options can be combined, and the effective rules on which the remediation applies are the combination of all the selected options.
+    - a Ruleset (mandatory)
+    - a specific Rule in the ruleset (optional, if missing, all rules are implied)
+    - a specific Entity, by its entity ID (optional, if missing, all entities are implied); this selects all rules involving the selected entities
+    - a specific Cloud Account, this applies the remediation to rules in the selected ruleset only when the ruleset is applied to the selected cloud accounts.
+    - Select the CloudBot, from the list.
+If the cloudbot is not in the list, select Custom, and then add the name of the cloudbot, along with the runtime arguments.
+The cloudbot must be deployed in the selected cloud account, in the same folder as the other bots.
+    - Add a comment (optional) and then click Save.

 ## Configure a Continuous Compliance policy